LukaHietala/lewis-bot/README.md

 GUILD_ID=<guild_id>
 ```

-And now run `ts-node deploy-commands.ts` to deploy the application commands via REST API.
+And now run `ts-node index.ts` to deploy and run the bot via REST API.
-After that you can run the bot with `ts-node index.ts`